benediktkr/zflux/README.md

 ## Overview

-The usecase this was written for was using an InfluxDB server on a different network than the clients.
+The usecase this was written to improve reliability of InfluxDB, especially when the InfluxDB server is on a different network than the clients.
 If the connection goes down, or the server is unreachable, the client has to handle the error and buffer datapoints.

 The purpose of `zflux` is to sit on the same network as the hosts producing the data sent to InfluxDB and act as the InfluxDB client.
 It recieves the